DanielRobertSosa/osticket-prereqs/README.md

 12. Reload IIS (Open IIS, Stop and Start the server)

- -The restart button can be found on the right side of the window
+ - You can find the Restart button on the window’s right panel.

 <img width="1414" height="475" alt="image" src="https://github.com/user-attachments/assets/16c723fc-5efe-46ef-a3b6-a1d53cd111af" />

 13. Download and install osTicket

--from the osTicket-Installation-Files unzip or extract the (osTicketv1.15.8)
+- from the osTicket-Installation-Files unzip or extract the (osTicketv1.15.8)

 ![image](https://github.com/user-attachments/assets/cddae31a-a0f3-47e6-91ab-95726e5302e6)